(Rotavirus Diet; Stomach Flu Diet; Viral Gastroenteritis Diet)

 - Smaller, more frequent meals may be helpful.

-- Give an ORS to your child if the doctor recommends it.
-Remember that these solutions do not cure diarrhea, nor do they cut down on the length of time children are sick with diarrhea.
+- Give an ORS to your child if the doctor advises it.
+Remember that these solutions do not cure diarrhea.
+They also do not cut down on the length of time children are sick with diarrhea.
 But, giving an ORS may help to prevent dehydration.

 - Do not withhold food.